Pain-Brioche/COM3D2.MaidLoader/README.md

 ### ModRefresh
 This function adds a button in your gear menu to refresh the entire Mod folder, and adds any new mods to your game while it's running.
 __*A few things to note:*__
+- Should you delete a mod it will also be removed from the game.
 - Everything is done in the background so it will not freeze the game while refreshing.
 - If in edit mode, the UI will blink once when new icons are added.